shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 4. Install Heroku to Control Plane playbook from https://github.com/shakacode/heroku-to-control-plane.

+5. This project has a `Dockerfile` for Control Plane in this directory.
+You can use it as an example for your project.

 ## Setup and run

 Check if the organization and location are correct in `.controlplane/controlplane.yml`.